Homesteading Family Logo

 Immune-Boosting

-About a decade ago I finally came to the realization that our family was getting sick a lot.
+About a decade ago, I finally came to the realization that our family was getting sick a lot.
 It seemed like we got every single stomach bug that went through the town.
-I set off to improve our health and there were three things that really helped us.
+I set off to improve our health through diet changes and there were three things that really helped us.

 Out of the three, I think the homemade bone broth made the biggest difference.
 And that’s due to its immune-boosting and gut-healing properties.